 Before You Begin

-Before you perform Instant Recovery, consider the following:
+Before you perform Instant Recovery to Microsoft Hyper-V, consider the following:

 - You must add the Hyper-V target host to which you want to recover machines to your backup infrastructure.

 - The storage I/O balancing is enabled on a Hyper-V host.
 Starting from Microsoft Windows Server 2012, I/O balancing is enabled by default.